 (Fremont, free)

-SPORTS & RECREATION - Willy Nilly Bike Ride
+100. SPORTS & RECREATION

-For a less-intense alternative to the Chilly Hilly Past Event Like List bike ride, it doesn't get more lackadaisical than Willy Nilly, a 10- to 60-mile route ("your pace, your style") that goes from West Seattle to Vashon Island and back again.
+For a less-intense alternative to the Chilly Hilly Past Event List bike ride, it doesn't get more lackadaisical than Willy Nilly, a 10- to 60-mile route ("your pace, your style") that goes from West Seattle to Vashon Island and back again.
 Riders are encouraged to stop for food and drinks at establishments along the way.

 (West Seattle, free)